t7reyeslua/TimelapsePi/README.md

   - `sudo service apache2 restart`
 - Start your timelapse: `./do_timelapse.sh`
 - You can follow the progess from any browser.
 Just go to `http://<your rPI IP>`
-- After the timelapse finishes execute from your computer `./create_video.sh`
+- After the timelapse finishes, execute from your computer `./create_video.sh`

 ## Notes